-The thought of having to fight back against a large insurance company can be intimidating.
+The notion of having to fight back against a large corporation can be daunting to a lot of people.
 But, if you were injured because of someone else's negligence, you are entitled to full compensation.
-We've dedicated our lives to offering injury victims the same expert legal representation as powerful corporations and insurance companies.
-If you were injured on someone else's property in Chamois, MO, call our premises liability attorneys today at 866-382-4167 or contact us through our website for a no-risk, no-obligation case evaluation.
+We've devoted our practice to helping the average person get the same high-quality legal advocacy as the people who injured them.
+If you were injured on someone else's property in Chamois, MO, call our premises liability attorneys today at 866-382-4167 or fill out our online form for a no-risk, no-obligation case evaluation.

 Joel Halvorsen and his partner Greg Klote founded the Halvorsen Klote law firm on the principle that injured people and their families should have access to the same quality legal representation as large insurance companies.